As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 A dedicated bowling ball spinner is the tool that makes consistent sanding significantly easier.
 It holds the ball on a rotating spindle at a consistent speed, leaving both hands free to apply the sandpaper evenly.
 The consistent rotation eliminates the flat spots and uneven texture that hand-rotating the ball almost inevitably creates, particularly over multiple sanding sessions.

 For those who sand frequently — league bowlers who resurface every season, or anyone who wants to adjust surface for different shot patterns — a spinner is a worthwhile investment.
-There are affordable tabletop options designed exactly for this purpose.
-Pair it with the sanding pads designed specifically for bowling ball use (which apply more even pressure than folded sheet sandpaper) for the most consistent results.
+There are affordable tabletop options designed exactly for this purpose, and they pair beautifully with the sanding pads designed specifically for bowling ball use.

 There’s no fixed limit — it depends on how aggressively each sanding session removes material.
 A light surface refresh at fine grit removes almost no material.
 A full restoration starting at 500 grit removes more.
-Over many sessions, the ball’s diameter gradually decreases and the coverstock thins.
 Most bowlers resurface their ball 20–30 times before retiring it, as long as each session uses appropriate technique.
 The practical indicators that a ball has been over-sanded: the surface feels noticeably softer or more flexible than new, it no longer responds to surface changes as expected, or it’s developed visible flat spots from uneven sanding history.

 If your ball is hooking too aggressively for your lane conditions — producing an early, over-sharp break that misses the pocket — dulling the surface reduces friction and adds length.
 The process is identical to standard sanding: start at a grit appropriate for the amount of friction reduction needed (typically 500–800 for a significant dull, 1000–1500 for a modest adjustment), sand evenly across the entire surface, and test on the lanes.
 Less is more when dulling — over-aggressive sanding is harder to reverse than not going far enough.